What is the New York University Abu Dhabi (NYUAD) Hackathon?

 The NYUAD Hackathon is open to all excellent students (undergraduate, and graduate including PhD students) from top universities around the world with a 3.5 GPA or higher (excellent grades), and strong leadership, Hackathon, research, communication, and technical applied skills .

-When will registration open and when will we hear about the final result
+When will registration close and when will we know if we have been selected?

 How can I prepare for the NYUAD Hackathon?

-We will offer online intensive workshops and talks offered throughout March We will offer online intensive workshops and talks offered throughout March to provide all participants with a basic introduction to quantum computing and how to use quantum software and hardware.
+We will offer online intensive workshops and talks throughout April to provide all participants with a basic introduction to quantum computing and how to use quantum software and hardware.
+We also require that you complete a self-paced online course during March, prior to the hackathon.
+Details of the course will be communicated to all participants.
 CS and Science students MUST have strong knowledge of Python.
 CS students must also have strong skills in web applications and developing mobile apps.
 You can begin to prepare by researching QC related themes and applications.
 You can also research ideas/applications from previous QC Hackathons.

 What programming languages will be used?